christiancannata/agrispesa/wp-content/plugins/custom-taxonomy-order-ne/readme.txt

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Order posts from the 'Term Order' menu in the admin
+3. Order terms in the admin menu under Tools > Term Order
 4. Optionally set whether or not to have queries of the selected taxonomy be sorted by this order automatically.
 5. Optionally set `'orderby' => 'term_order', 'order' => 'ASC'` to manually sort queries by this order.
 6. Enjoy!